S3ND3R/SchoolProjProgramDesign/HW_04_Feedback.md

 #### Testing Mutant 7 for failure

-+ Fail: There is no test case for this mutant (since all tests pass).
-   - Reason - operator-: Probably a copy paste error
++ Pass: At least one test failed for Mutant 7

 #### Testing Mutant 8 for failure